Worm Castings & Red Wrigglers – Your Garden's Best Friends

 A combination of deciduous leaves and evergreen needles work well in a compost bin.
 The tree leaves to avoid will be the walnut having known anti-parasite properties, though with time, soil bacteria will break down even these.

 Best to leave citrus peels out of a fresh worm pile due to the essential oils.
-Citrus peels can be buried alone in an area for a few weeks until the bacteria and fungus have broken them down a bit, then integrated at a later date.
+Citrus peels can be buried alone in an area for a few weeks until the bacteria and fungus have broken them down a bit, and then integrated at a later date.
 In a super microbial-rich worm bin that will not present a significant issue, especially if sufficient soil is layered in between the food stock.

 Worms and fungi transport minerals and other nutrients across surprising distances to feed the needs of the nearby plants.
 Worms can travel 3-12 feet in any direction and fungi mycelia web structures can stretch for miles.